 - UI: Changes were made from the user interface.

 - API: Changes were made in the API.

 - Stack: Changes were made from the stack

 - System: Any change made to a resource by integrator.io backend logic or a system process.

-- Action: The action that was taken.
+- Action: This column displays the action that was taken.

 Check out our community forum for more info on Flow Builder.
 You can ask questions and post tips.